NicolletNjora/k2-connect-php/README.md

 ### Responses and Results

-- All the post requests are asynchronous apart from `TokenService`.
+- All the post requests are asynchronous apart from [TokenService](#tokenservice).
 This means that the result will be posted to your custom callback url when the request is complete.
 The immediate response of the post requests contain the `location` url of the request you have sent which you can use to query the status.

 Note: The asynchronous results are processed like webhooks.